dumbmatter/dumbmatter.com/src/posts/the-genius-of-hieronymus-bosch.md

 <ol id="commentlist">

     <li class="comment even thread-even depth-1" id="comment-18801">
-    <p>Nice article, heard about these guys ages and ages ago but could never find anything other than youtube clips&#8230;really liked what I heard though, what you say about them here seems to match the memories I have of the music.
+    <p>Nice article, heard about these guys ages and ages ago but could never find anything other than youtube clips...really liked what I heard though, what you say about them here seems to match the memories I have of the music.
 Thanks for reminding me!</p>
     <p><cite>Comment by Arcticus &#8212; May 1, 2012 @ <a href="#comment-18801">1:16 am</a></cite> </p>
     </li>